 OK, this is WAY more toothpaste than you need to brush your teeth.
-But what’s the right amount?
-And as our fan Maggie H. asked, how many squeezes can you get from one tube?
 Dentists say to use a blob the size of a pea, which comes to about 1/100th of a fluid ounce.
-So for every ounce in the tube, we get 100 brushings.
-But there are other fun things to squirt.
+For every ounce in the tube, we get 100 brushings.
+So what other fun things can we squirt?
 How many sundaes can a bottle of Hershey’s Chocolate Syrup cover?
-How many hot dogs from a bottle of ketchup?
+How many hot dogs can a bottle of ketchup serve?
 Let’s do the math to find out!

 Wee ones: A pea can fit on the tip of your finger.
 Find 3 things in your room that can fit on your fingertip.